Bayesian inversion and the Tomita-Takesaki modular group: State-preserving conditional expectations

 The converse implication in the statement of the proposition, \ie, the construction of a not necessarily unique $E$ such that $\omega = \omega \circ E$ follows by choosing $E_{ij}$ to be the partial trace defined by the density matrix $\tau_{ij}$ and setting $\lambda_{ij} := \frac{\mu_{ij}p_i}{q_j}$ if $q_j \neq 0$, or $\lambda_{ij} := 0$ otherwise. \end{proof}

-{\bf Acknowledgements.} LG is supported by the European Union's Horizon 2020 research and innovation programme H2020-MSCA-IF-2017 under grant agreement 795151 beyondRCFT and by the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
-AJP thanks IH\'ES, particularly Emmanuel Hermand, for their support.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (QUASIFT grant agreement 677368).
-A part of this work was completed while BPR was at Farmingdale State College (SUNY).
-We also acknowledge support for collaboration in the occasion of the conferences \lq\lq AMS-MAA JMM Joint Mathematics Meeting 2019" in Baltimore, MD, and \lq\lq Operator Algebras and Quantum Physics" at the Simons Center for Geometry and Physics at Stony Brook, NY, in June 2019, provided by NSF DMS grant 1641020, ERC Advanced Grant QUEST 669240 and and GNAMPA-INdAM.
+{\bf Funding:} This work was supported by the European Union's Horizon 2020 research and innovation programme H2020-MSCA-IF-2017 [795151 to L.G.]; by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program [677368]; by the Ministero dell'Istruzione, dell'Universit\`a e della Ricerca (MIUR) Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata [CUP E83C18000100006]; and by MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'', No.\ 21H05183.
+We also acknowledge support for collaboration in the occasion of the conferences \lq\lq AMS-MAA Joint Mathematics Meeting 2019" in Baltimore, Maryland, and \lq\lq Operator Algebras and Quantum Physics" at the Simons Center for Geometry and Physics at Stony Brook, New York, in June 2019, provided by the National Science Foundation (NSF) Division of Mathematical Sciences (DMS) [1641020]; by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program [669240]; and by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni of the Istituto Nazionale di Alta Matematica \lq\lq Francesco Severi" (GNAMPA-INdAM).

+{\bf Acknowledgements:} L.G.\ thanks Dietmar Bisch for helpful comments and suggestions, especially related to Quantum Information Theory.
+A.J.P.\ thanks the Institut des Hautes \'Etudes Scientifiques (IH\'ES), particularly Emmanuel Hermand, for their support.
+A part of this work was completed while L.G.\ was visiting scholar at the Department of Mathematics, Vanderbilt University, Nashville, Tennessee, while A.J.P. was at IH\'ES, and while B.P.R.\ was at Farmingdale State College, The State University of New York (SUNY).

 {\bf Notice:} This manuscript has been authored, in part, by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
 The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
 DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (\href{http://energy.gov/downloads/doe-public-access-plan}{http://energy.gov/downloads/doe-public-access-plan}).